 - (Segments A+C) This is the 8.4 mile day hike that we did on Halloween and that we are describing in this post.
 We also recommend that you do this loop in the counter clockwise direction, so you can tackle those first, steep hills while you are still fresh.
 At the first signed intersection, go right onto the white connector trail.
 After about 5.5 miles at the next signed intersection, take the blue trail straight ahead.

-- (New – segments A+B above) This is the 4.2-mile trail that has become the new, official Shawnee Forest Day Hike Trail.
+- (New (now called West-Loop) – segments A+B above) This is the 4.2-mile trail that has become the new, official Shawnee Forest Day Hike Trail.
 Stay on the blue-blazed trail all the way, avoiding the white-blazed connector trail.

 Update: A new sign at the trail-head labels this as the ‘West Loop’.